What is On the Table Philly and why should I participate?

 How can I get involved?

-Right now, we’re in the process of recruiting hosts from across the Greater Philadelphia region to be part of On the Table Philly.
+Right now, we’re in the process of recruiting both hosts and guests from across the Greater Philadelphia region to be a part of On the Table Philly.
 To sign up, simply click the “Register to Host” button at www.onthetablephl.org.